 Note: If you don’t already know, earn how to make Windows 11 look like Windows 10 by customizing the Start Menu, right-click context menu, and file explorer options.
 You can learn how to enable the old Windows 10 ribbon-style menu options in this article.

-- For those using the traditional ribbon layout at the top of the File Explorer window, navigate to the “View” tab and select the check-box next to “Hidden Items“.
+- Navigate to the “View” tab and select the check-box next to “Hidden Items“.
 That’s it!
 You do not have to restart File Explorer for the change to come into effect.

 Now, whichever File Explorer UI you are using on Windows 11, you will see all hidden files and folders on your PC.

 Method 2: Enable the ‘Show Hidden Files’ Option Using Control Panel